 Limitations: Difficult to obtain; I don’t believe it’s available as a routine clinical test.
 Culturing is a manual, labor-intensive process.
 Takes significant time (days) to get results.

 Antibody tests (also known as serological tests) look for the immune globulins (antibodies) that the immune system of an infected person produces to fight an infection.
-The FDA has not approved antibody tests, they have simply authorized them in order to make them available quickly.
-Immediately, I started receiving spam emails offering to sell me bedside antibody tests.
-Unfortunately, we know far too little to say if antibody tests are of any use.
+The FDA has not approved antibody tests, they have simply authorized some of them for emergency use in order to make them available quickly.
+Immediately, I started receiving spam emails offering to sell me bedside antibody tests, most of which weren’t even FDA authorized.
+Unfortunately, we still know far too little to say if antibody tests are of any use; guidelines on the use of antibody testing are rapidly evolving.
 We don’t have good data on which patients produce which antibodies and when: many people with confirmed infection and recovery have failed to produce antibodies that are detected by the tests.
 It’s unlikely that these patients didn’t produce antibodies at all, and more likely that the tests just aren’t adequate.
 We know exactly what viral RNA looks like to make PCR tests, but we have very little idea exactly which antibodies any given person might produce in response to any given variant of SARS-CoV-2.

 Further, people seem to want antibody testing “so I know if I’m immune.”
 Antibody tests don’t currently indicate immunity!
 That thinking is downright dangerous until we get a lot more knowledge of how our immune system responses are related to COVID-19 immunity.